ReyLeal/Tip-Calculator/Readme.txt

-This is a readme file for Tip_calculaor.rb This is a Ruby program that allows the user to set their total bill, their requested tip percentage, and the number of guests that are splitting the bill.
+This is a Ruby program that allows the user to set their total bill, their requested tip percentage, and the number of guests that are splitting the bill.
+If you would like to do this, you can clone the repo, then once you CD into the Tip-Calculator file on your computer, you need to run `ruby tip-calculator.rb`.